Trial of An Offence Before a Court Session

 Acquittal

-In accordance with Section 232, if, after taking proof of the prosecution In accordance with sec.232, when the judge has heard the accused after taking evidence on the prosecution and hearing the prosecution and defense and found that there is no evidence of the offense, then the judge must acquittal that accused and record the order in pursuant to sec.232.
+In accordance with Section 232, if, after taking proof of the prosecution In accordance with sec.232, the judge has heard the accused after taking evidence from the prosecution and hearing the prosecution and defence and found that there is no evidence of the offence, then the judge must acquittal that accused and record the order in pursuant to sec.232.
 The accused person may be acquitted or convicted but not discharged.

 Entering upon Defence

-In accordance with section 233, the defendant is required to defend himself if he is not acquitted pursuant to Section 232 may be asked to enter his defence and to present evidence in favour of it, to provide proof, he may have in support thereof.
+In accordance with Section 233, the defendant is required to defend himself if he is not acquitted pursuant to Section 232 and may be asked to enter his defence and to present evidence in favour of it, to provide proof, he may have in support thereof.
 It is the defendant who makes a written declaration.
-The judge aforementioned file it with the record.
+The judge aforementioned filed it with the record.

 Section 232 may be asked to enter his defence and to present evidence in favour of it, to provide proof.